 Another way to get your work-life balance in check is to get every day off to a great start.
 Utilizing daily routines to set the tone for the day can be very effective.
 Morning routines, specifically, can help you start your day with consistency, clarity, and certainty.

-One routine that will help create more balance and structure to your day is to take the time to dress for work.
-Beginning with a solid morning routine is critical to a successful day.
+One routine that will help create more balance and structure in your day is to take the time to dress for work.
+Beginning with a productive morning routine is critical to ensuring a successful day.

 Taking that practice one step further and getting “dressed for work” each morning is a great way to remember your focus.
-Shuffling to the computer in your pajamas, coffee in hand, is without a doubt one of the many perks to remote work some days.
+Shuffling to the computer in your pajamas, coffee in hand, is undoubtedly one of the many perks of remote work some days.
 Consequently, doing so every day can make it challenging to keep your energy level high and your motivation revved up.

 So as the old adage in business goes, “Dress for Success!”
 You may be surprised how much of a difference something so basic can mean to your day.